tpitale/tremolo/README.md

 Since version 0.7.1 of InfluxDB, multiple databases can be configured for different UDP ports.
 All tracking in Tremolo is done by way of UDP.

-So, port 4444 from the above goes to one database as configured, and port 8191 could go to a second DB.
+So, port 4444 from the examples above goes to one database as configured, and port 8191 could go to a second DB.

 This somewhat negates the need for the `namespace` option to be set for a `tracker` since each application could be configured to go to its own InfluxDB database.